-Evonne works as the Senior Program Director for Criminal Justice and Workforce Development at Code for America.
+Evonne works as the Vice President of Programs at Code for America.
 In this role, she manages program and partnership staff and leads cross-functional teams of engineering, design, and product staff to develop civic technology aimed at transforming the criminal justice and workforce development systems.
 Towards this end, she oversees forging meaningful partnerships with local and state governments, community-based organizations, and stakeholders across the country; designs and implements impactful policy and advocacy strategies; and advises on service-delivery developments that seek to improve the way governments deliver key services to the people who need it most.

 Previously, Evonne served as Compliance Counsel & Director of People Systems at the ACLU of Northern California (ACLU-NC), advising the organization on a range of internal legal matters and overseeing risk management and compliance programs while driving process improvements across business functions and leading the HR and IT teams.
 She also worked as the ACLU-NC’s Legal-Policy Department Manager & Attorney.